MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 The last step that we have to complete is to check if the username that the user has sent is valid.
 Valid in this context means that no other socket connection has the same username!

-On the server side we can see that our event listeners are outputting event emitters
+On the server side we can see that our event listeners are outputting event emitters.

 On the server side the way we are keeping track of this is that we are storing the socket username with the corresponding socket id inside local storage.
-The goal of this is to be able to check if that username already exists!
+The goal of this is to be able to check if that username already exists.

 ```
     # Code snippet taking from the node backend